 Miqdadi affirms that patriotic content was widespread in the short stories and poems addressed to children by Palestinian writers living in the diaspora, highlighting the past of their forefathers (Miqdadi al-Qiṣṣa 33).
 Palestinian writers also focused on depicting the suffering in the refugee camps and the longing to return to the homeland.

 The early 1980s witnessed a salient tendency to document Palestinian history among writers in the diaspora.
-One such writer is Rawda al-Hudhud, who wrote a large anthology of short stories under the title Ḥikāyāt Buṭūliya lil-Aṭfāl (Heroic Tales for Children), the first, entitled Fī Aḥrāj Yaʿbad (In the Forests of Yaʿbad), published in 1979 (Ahmad 34–45), deals directly with the national issue, and realistically discusses modern heroic acts, documenting the relevant historical material for the stories at the end of each tale (Miqdadi Al-Qiṣṣa 61–63).
+One such writer is Rawda al-Hudhud, who wrote a large anthology of short stories under the title Ḥikāyāt Buṭūliya lil-Aṭfāl (Heroic Tales for Children); the first, entitled Fī Aḥrāj Yaʿbad (In the Forests of Yaʿbad), published in 1979 (Ahmad 34–45), deals directly with the national issue, and realistically discusses modern heroic acts, documenting the relevant historical material for the stories at the end of each tale (Miqdadi Al-Qiṣṣa 61–63).
 She furthermore published a collection of stories in 1985 entitled Ḥikāyāt al-Ghūl (Tales of the Ghoul) that had been compiled by the writer Fayiz al-Ghul in 1966, thus drawing on folk tales and presenting them to children with some modifications and including suitable illustrations (Miqdadi al-Qiṣṣa 45).

 The 1987 First Intifada further encouraged diasporic writers to address Palestinian suffering through children’s stories.
-The depiction of resistance is apparent in children’s stories of this time, such as in Hani al-Titi’s (1959–) Ghābat Ḥayfā (The Forest of Haifa) 1991 anthology, in the writer seeks to consolidate the values and principles of the struggle and to foster awareness of the Palestinian cause and its continual battle (al-Hudhud “Al-Intifāḍa” 2 and 12–19).
+The depiction of resistance is apparent in children’s stories of this time, such as in Hani al-Titi’s (1959–) Ghābat Ḥayfā (The Forest of Haifa) 1991 anthology, in which the writer seeks to consolidate the values and principles of the struggle and to foster awareness of the Palestinian cause and its continual battle (al-Hudhud “Al-Intifāḍa” 2 and 12–19).

 Al-Hudhud continued to publish stories drawn from the history of the uprising.
 She wrote Laylā wa-Fūrn al-Ṣumūd (Layla and the Furnace of Steadfastness), the short story “Sirr Sakkīn ʿĀmir wa-Majzarat al-Aqsā” (The Secret of Amir’s Knife and the Al-Aqsa Massacre), and stories of heroism for children reflecting the reality of the Intifada entitled al-Mulaththam wa-Jarīmat al-Aḥad al-Aswad (The Masked Man and the Crime of Black Sunday) (Fasha Dalīl 225).